CSCfi/rahti-training-exercises/C04/readme.md

 > Pre-requisites, the project created in *[Exercise 1](/exercises/A01/index.html)*

-In this exercise we want to setup a Readiness (when the aplication has finished starting) and a Liveness (when the application is still alive and well) probe.
+In this exercise we want to setup a Readiness (when the application has finished starting) and a Liveness (when the application is still alive and well) probe.

 * Create the following Pod: